 Virginia: Virginia Beach, Norfolk, Chesapeake, Richmond, Newport News, Hampton, Portsmouth, Suffolk.

 Xfinity is the largest residential cable and internet provider in the United States and is available in over 35 states.
 More than likely, Xfinity is available where you live.
-Enter your address on Xfinity.com at this link or give them a call at 844-769-0855 to confirm.
+Enter your address on Xfinity.com at this link.

 A significant factor in choosing between Fios and Xfinity is customer service.